Amsterdam dancing houses along river Amstel with historic canal architecture in spring, Netherlands

 Off-season (lower prices)

-Amsterdam, Netherlands is a Moderate destination perfect for canals and museums.
+Amsterdam, Netherlands is a destination with a temperate climate, perfect for canal cruises and world-class museums.
 The best time to visit is Apr, May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $110/day, while mid-range trips average $254/day.
+Budget travel costs around $120/day, while mid-range trips average $277/day.
 EU citizens need only ID.

 /day